A list of the characters in the Manhwa series, The Breaker and its sequel The Breaker: New Waves.

-Badass: Word Of God says that it is not known who is stronger between him and Chun-Woo.
+Badass: Word of God says that it is not known who is stronger between him and Chun-Woo.

 Berserk Button: He, unlike his colleagues, never hated Chun-Woo.
 In fact, he was trying to understand him.
 The moment Chun-Woo abandoned Shi-Woon, a student that was dedicated in his master despite him being shown to be quite the villain, Kangsung was pissed.

-In New Waves this has been shown to be his own detriment as despite being forced into the position of leading the Alliance, the clan heads regret it and start to abandon him and are willing to leave him to face Chun-Woo and his group alone because he is too just and not willing to play the political games and backroom deals they are used to.
+In New Waves this has been shown to be his own detriment as despite being forced into the position of leading the Alliance, the clan heads regret it then start to abandon him and are willing to leave him to face Chun-Woo and his group alone because he is too just and not willing to play the political games and backroom deals they are used to.

 Dragon Ascendant: He becomes the new chief of the Martial Arts Alliance in Part 2.

 Dynamic Entry: His encounter with Chun-Woo at the end of part one starts off with a massive kick that takes everyone in the fight by surprise.

 He Will Not Cry, so I Cry for Him: A variation.
 Kang-sung, following his fight with Chun-Woo, is clearly dying, and is being very stoic about it, but he's clearly touched by Shi-Woon's tears for his impending death.